 Without looking at the annuity’s options thoroughly, you risk locking yourself into a very limited range of investment opportunities that may not be appropriate for you.

 We know annuities can be overwhelming for many investors, which is why we offer our Annuity Evaluation program.
 Our team of Annuity Counselors are available to help those who are considering or already own annuities to better understand them.
 We can help explain how your annuity operates, and clarify any misunderstandings you may have about what it offers.
-Our annuity experts can help you weigh all your annuity risks, and the risk presented by potential illiquidity and we can compare them to the risks presented by other strategies.
+Our annuity specialists can help you weigh all your annuity risks, and the risk presented by potential illiquidity and we can compare them to the risks presented by other strategies.

 By looking at your annuity through this lens, we hope to provide a chance for you to review your retirement strategy so that you can properly establish whether your annuity really does serve your retirement goals.
 If not, we may be able to help you choose another path.
 By providing the research, communication and support you need, we aim to help you plan for retirement with confidence.